hyperledger/iroha-python/README.md

 # Python library for Hyperledger Iroha

 This is a source repository for HL Iroha Python library.

-Currently, latest [HL Iroha release 1.5](https://github.com/hyperledger/iroha/releases) is supported.
-It can be ussed with one of official docker images:
+Currently, latest [HL Iroha release 1.6](https://github. com/hyperledger/iroha/releases) is supported.
+It can be used with one of official docker images:
 - `hyperledger/iroha:latest`
 - `hyperledger/iroha-burrow:latest` with Hyperledger-Burrow support (smart contracts).